-, there are certain characters that are doomed to be mocked (and have a general negative characterization) just for their career choice.
+Subtrope of Acceptable Targets, there are certain characters that are doomed to be mocked (and have a general negative characterization) just for their career choice.
 Please do not add particular cases to the examples listed here.
-Compare with Klingon Scientists Get No Respect
+Compare with Klingon Scientists Get No Respect.

-- In Discworld, the Nac Mac Feegle carry swords that glow in the presence of lawyers, much as elvish swords in The Lord of the Rings glow in the presence of orcs.
+- The Nac Mac Feegle carry swords that glow in the presence of lawyers, much as elvish swords in The Lord of the Rings glow in the presence of orcs.
 Pictsies clearly consider them such Acceptable Targets that they craft weapons to hit said Targets with.

 - Rumpole of the Bailey gives us everything from the nice ones (like Rumpole) to mercenary jerks.

 - Rumpole may be one of the nice ones, but he is often pretty underhanded.
 If he ever went on the prosecution, he would be a monster.
 Fortunately, Rumpole only defends.note